Smriti08/Blinkit-Performance-Dashboard/README.md

 ## Data Sources

-The data used for this analysis is obtained from "C:\Users\smrit\Downloads\BlinkIT Grocery Data.csv" The dataset includes information on sales, fat content, item types, outlet details, and customer ratings.
+The data used for this analysis is obtained from "C:\Users\smrit\Downloads\BlinkIT Grocery Data.csv" The dataset includes information on sales, calorie content, item types, outlet details, and customer ratings.

 ## Setup and Usage